Big Wreck: 20th anniversary tour, Brian Doherty's death, ...But for the Sun (2018–2020)

 Brian Doherty (born on April 2, 1968) died of lung cancer on June 5, 2019, at age 51.
 The band performed their previously scheduled shows as a trio, with Chris Caddell joining the band later that year.
-On July 22, 2019, the band released a third single entitled "One More Chance," along with a release date and a tracklist of ...But For the Sun.
+On July 22, 2019, the band released a third single entitled "One More Chance," along with a release date and a tracklist of ...But for the Sun.
 The album was released on August 30, 2019.
 The band embarked on a 49-date tour in support of the record, with Texas King as the supporting act.

-Big Wreck 7
+7 (2020–2023)

-In early 2021, Big Wreck announced that they had been working on new music for a follow-up to ...But For the Sun.
+In early 2021, Big Wreck announced that they had been working on new music for a follow-up to ...But for the Sun.
 They had recorded 15 songs for a new album, but had discussed releasing them in increments as opposed to the conventional full-length album format.
 This was due to Ian Thornley's belief in how music is consumed differently nowadays, and felt like fans would be able to take in the large amount of new material more easily by releasing a handful of songs at a time.
 It was also announced around this time that long-time drummer Chuck Keeping had left the group amicably to focus on family, and former Thornley drummer Sekou Lumumba had joined the band as their new drummer.

-In the summer of 2021, the band released two one-off singles with the help of Chad Kroeger of Nickelback entitled "Middle Of Nowhere" and "Ought To Be," the first of which became their highest charting single in Canada since "Albatross," peaking at #4.
+In the summer of 2021, the band released two one-off singles with the help of Chad Kroeger of Nickelback entitled "Middle of Nowhere" and "Ought to Be," the first of which became their highest charting single in Canada since "Albatross," peaking at #4.
 These songs were seen as a slight departure of style from the music the band usually releases, due to the more pop-influenced nature of the songs, similar to that of the Thornley albums from the 2000s.
 They would also be the final songs the band recorded with Chuck Keeping.
 The band also released their Bag of Tricks EP on limited edition coloured vinyl for Record Store Day.